ischmidt20/ischmidt20.github.io/work.md

 # CNA Corporation

-I am currently an Associate Research Analyst in the Data Science Division at [CNA Corporation](https://www.cna.org/), a position I have held since June 2022.
+I am currently an Associate Research Analyst in the Predictive Analytics team and the Data Science Division at [CNA Corporation](https://www.cna.org/), a position I have held since June 2022.
 At CNA, I work on a number of concurrent projects in support of the United States Navy, primarily relating to maintenance and force readiness.
-My work spans across all phases of the data science lifecycle, including collecting data, data wrangling, dashboarding, statistical hypothesis testing, implementing machine learning algorithms, and presenting results to senior leaders.
+My work spans across all phases of the data science lifecycle, including collecting data, data wrangling, dashboarding, statistical hypothesis testing, implementing machine learning algorithms, and presenting results to senior Navy leaders.

 # Teaching